 - Relatives, including children, step-children, and parents

-It’s important to note that the standard of proof in domestic violence restraining orders is much lower than other types of restraining orders and can have a serious impact on divorce proceedings and custody arrangements.
+It’s important to note that the standard of proof for restraining orders in domestic violence cases is much lower than other types of these orders and can have a serious impact on divorce proceedings and custody arrangements.

-The timeline within which you file a petition for a domestic violence restraining order is critical to your success at the final hearing.
-The petition includes a lot of confusing and lengthy paperwork and forms which a restraining order attorney can assist you in preparing, along with any evidence you have gathered to support your petition.
+The timeline within which you file a petition in a domestic violence case is critical to your success at the final hearing.
+The petition includes a lot of confusing and lengthy paperwork and forms.
+Experienced attorneys can assist you in preparing, along with any evidence you have gathered to support your petition.

 Elder Abuse Restraining Order

-You can petition for an elder abuse restraining order if you or someone you know is an elderly or dependent person and suffers from physical, financial, or emotional abuse or neglect.
+You can petition for elder abuse restraining orders if you or someone you know, who is an elderly or dependent person, suffers from physical, financial, or emotional abuse or neglect.

 Elder abuse restraining orders are also evaluated at a “preponderance of the evidence” standard of proof.

-Contact my office for a consultation on how to obtain an elder abuse restraining order or domestic violence restraining order today.
+Contact my office for a consultation on how to obtain elder abuse restraining orders or domestic violence protective orders today.

 Civil Harassment Restraining Order Attorney

 For categories of non-familial or non-romantic people like coworkers and associates, the court may issue a civil harassment order.
 Receiving notification of a pending hearing can be shocking, and a civil harassment restraining orders attorney will help you navigate this confusing time.